 Established national standards for securing electronically stored patient information.
-It requires safeguards be put in place to secure electronic PHI during transfers, receptions, and data maintenance.
+It requires safeguards to be put in place to secure electronic PHI during transfers, receptions, and data maintenance.

 One of the main goals of HIPAA was to create a more streamlined and efficient healthcare system.